 Our school is in a beautiful spot in the Calder Valley.
-While the School opened as a Junior and Infant School in 1894, we became a Converter Academy in December 2011.
+Whilst the School opened as a Junior and Infant School in 1894, we became a Converter Academy in December 2011.
 We are now part of Brighter Futures Academy Trust.
-We are very proud of our school and children and aim to give all children a full and rounded education, helping them to fulfil their full potential.
+We are very proud of our school and children and aim to give all children a full and rounded education, helping them to fulfill their potential.
 Whether you are just browsing the website or looking for specific information we are glad you are visiting our site.
 Please have a look at what we offer and what the children are learning.

 Mrs R Denham

 At Brighter Futures Academy Trust, we are committed to improving the life chances of all children.
 Where we have the capacity to make a difference, we are morally bound to do so.
 We believe every child deserves the best possible start in life – a world class education aimed at helping the children in Brighter Futures Academy Trust schools become successful learners, confident individuals and responsible citizens.
 Our mission is to help every young person in our schools to expand their horizons, and build the confidence, talents, interests, skills and qualifications to succeed as they make their way towards a fulfilling and prosperous adulthood.
 Members of the Trust strive together for excellence in partnership, so that our children, staff and communities benefit from excellent teaching, learning,leadership and opportunities.

 The child will always be at the centre, with personalised learning our starting point, making the challenges of 'Every Child Matters' a reality.
 Each child will be encouraged to develop a greater understanding of themselves as a learner, what their strengths are, how they can share these with others and their next steps in their continual learning journey.
 Pupils will be encouraged and inspired to believe in themselves, build dreams and aspirations and strive to achieve these.